JUNE 2025

 Policy update

 The Autism Alliance UK continues to work to influence Government policy and support colleagues in other areas of the UK where relevant policy is devolved.
-Our focus continues to be on ‘influencing from the inside’ through relationships with officials, NHS colleagues and through interaction with Parliamentary committees and inquiries, but in the coming months we may take forward more public work in collaboration with Alliance members, particularly around the public perception of autism.
+Our focus continues to be on ‘influencing from the inside’ through relationships with officials, NHS colleagues, membership of key groups, and through interaction with Parliamentary committees and inquiries, but in the coming months we plan to take forward more public work in collaboration with Alliance members, particularly around addressing misinformation.

 RESOURCES